svensvan/blog/_posts/2014-03-06-solr-extract-text.md

 Second, you'll need to update the lib tag in solrconfig to point to the right folder.

-Finally, you'll need to add the following request handler to solrconfig (replace parens with brackets):
+Finally, you'll need to add the following request handler to solrconfig:

 <pre class="prettyprint xml">
 &lt;requestHandler name=“/update/extract” class=“org.apache.solr.handler.extraction.ExtractingRequestHandler”&gt;